twknab/mean_hike/readme.md

 	+ Setup other error messages to also utilize services (like PreTrip creation does), so that you can use `$autoScroll()` more.

+	- Change Angular Controller Auth fail to use a service instead of duplicate code.

 	+ Add the nav header page code as separate HTML includes (medium-priority)

 	+ Add Progress Bar to Add Hike, Pre-Trip and Post-Trip pages (See: https://bootswatch.com/darkly/#typography)